-PERFORM's Athletic Therapy Clinic both a research platform and a public-facing, fully functional treatment centre with the latest in equipment and modalities, including Swim-Ex for aqua therapy.
+PERFORM's Athletic Therapy Clinic delivers prompt and professional care to students, staff and faculty, as well as the general public.
+The clinic is a fully functional treatment centre with the very latest in equipment and modalities, including Swim-Ex for aqua therapy.

 - Post-surgical rehab

-- Strengthening and conditioning for low-mobility clients (i.e. arthritis, Multiple sclerosis, stroke, etc)
+- Strengthening and conditioning for low-mobility clients (e.g., arthritis, multiple sclerosis, stroke, etc)

 The strength of a variety of joints can be tested with the HUMAC NORM Isokinetic Dynamometer.
 Isokinetic testing is an ideal method to determine the true force output of a muscle group after an injury or surgery, and is an effective tool to help determine safe and effective return to sport or activity.
 The beneficial mechanism of an isokinetic device is the movement at a constant angular velocity thereby increasing participant safety and reducing the risk of injury.